How to Prevent Condensation in a Conservatory

 Updating your conservatory is something you should investigate.
 With an approved Ultra Installer, Ultraframe will be able to recommend the best course of action.
 In the meantime, here are a few ideas for you to consider in light of your persistent condensation problem.

 Does your roof have trickle vents included as standard?
-All Ultraframe replacement conservatory roofs include these as standard – which means you will benefit from a constant flow of fresh air that will help prevent condensation on your conservatory roof and windows.
+All Ultraframe replacement conservatory roofs include these in the core design – which means you will benefit from a constant flow of fresh air that will help prevent condensation on your conservatory roof and windows.

 A replacement roof designed and built by Ultraframe will include high performing glass that blocks out most solar rays during summer and prevents heat leakage at all other times.
 Meaning no matter how you occupy the space, it will remain at a comfortable temperature.